 One of the primary goals of Buddhist spiritual practice is to break free from this arduous cycle.
 The cycle, after all, is based on the illusion (Samsara) that desire can be fulfilled and that fulfillment will bring satisfaction.
 In fact, we know from experience that the fulfillment of one desire only leads to the birth of new desires and dissatisfactions.
 The initiate must choose then, to break the cycle, or to accept its inevitability.

 The iconography in these Wheels of Life can be some of the most fascinating and intricate.
 Keep an eye out for the rendering of the Three Higher Realms, in the upper portions of the wheel, occupied by humans, gods and demi-gods.
 And then look at the bottom spokes of the wheel to find the Three Lower Realms, including the hells, the animal realm and the hungry ghost realm.

 Check out some of these stunning Wheel of Life Thangka paintings at Amazon.

 Less common, but more visually appealing for some, narrative scenes make up another genre of Thangka paintings.
-These works depict various scenes from eastern mythology, including the Mahabharata or the life of Lord Buddha.
+These works depict various scenes from Eastern mythology, including episodes from the Mahabharata or from the life of Lord Buddha.
 This type of imagery might look better in other parts of the house, not necessarily confined to the altar corner.

-If there’s a particular episode from Buddhist or Hindu mythology that really resonates for you, you can probably find of beautiful Thangka painting of it somewhere.
+If there’s a particular passage from Buddhist or Hindu mythology that really resonates for you, you can might find of beautiful Thangka painting of it somewhere.
 Although these sorts of Thangkas are much less common.